Suicide Prevention Efforts

-According to a 2018 National Violent Death Reporting System (NVDRS) report and analysis released by the NH Medical Examiner’s Office, a total of 123 deaths by suicide occurred among military-affiliated individuals in New Hampshire during the three year period spanning 2015-2017.
-This is equivalent to an average of 41 military-affiliated suicide deaths per year which is higher than the national average.
+According to a National Violent Death Reporting System (NVDRS) report and analysis released by the NH Medical Examiner’s Office, a total of 206 deaths by suicide occurred among military-affiliated individuals in New Hampshire during the period spanning 2015-2019.
+This is equivalent to higher than the national average.

-There is no single cause of Veteran and military suicide, but by treating and preventing mental health and substance use conditions, addressing access to lethal means (firearms accounted for 69.4% of Veteran suicides in 2017), and empowering Veterans to live and thrive in their communities, we can save lives.
+There is no single cause of Veteran and military suicide, but by treating and preventing mental health and substance use conditions, addressing access to lethal means (firearms accounted for 75% of male Veteran suicide deaths and 71% of female Veteran suicide deaths in 2015-2019 in New Hampshire), and empowering Veterans to live and thrive in their communities, we can save lives.

 Governor’s Challenge to Prevent Suicide among Service Members, Veterans and Their Families

 In 2018, the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Veterans Health Administration (VHA) partnered to advance the strategic implementation of suicide prevention policies and practices for Service Members, Veterans, and their Families (SMVF).
 New Hampshire was selected as 1 of 7 states to participate in the Governor’s Challenge to Prevent Suicide among Service Members, Veterans and Their Families.
 Between November 2018 – July 2019, a multi-disciplinary team of 30+ professionals, Service Members and Veterans worked to create a strategic plan for New Hampshire that included best-practices outlined by the VA’s National Strategy for Preventing Veterans Suicide.